Instructions for Form 4255 (12/2024)

 Multiple recapture properties.

-If you are recapturing investment credits from multiple properties in Part III, complete Form 4255, line 6, for each property before using Worksheet 2.
+If you are recapturing investment credits from multiple properties in Section D, complete Form 4255, Section B, line 6, for each property before using Worksheet 2.
 Then fill out Worksheet 2, reapplying any allowable investment credits as if no credit had been allowed for any of the properties.
 As you complete the worksheet, separately identify the amount of unused general business credits that could have been used instead of the recaptured credit from each property.
 If an unused general business credit could have been used instead of a recaptured credit from more than one property (for example, the amount figured in Step 1 or Step 3 for a single year is attributable to more than one property), apply the unused credit first to the property with the highest recapture percentage on line 15.
 When completing Step 7, add the amounts from Steps 3 and 6 separately by property and enter the results in the corresponding property column of line 13.

 Line 14.